Neonbird/BRB1/README.md

 ## instructions for launching the developed software (for a console application - description of startup keys, examples of commands with selected keys);
 ## examples of results obtained using software (text, graphs, tables, etc.);

-# Сетевой анализ генетических взаимосвязей
+# Network analysis
-## a brief description of the methods used;
+### a brief description of the methods used:
+numpy, sklearn, matplotlib, safepy
-## system requirements for the developed software (memory / CPU requirements, required version of the operating system, interpreter, libraries, etc.);
+### system requirements for the developed software:
-## instructions for launching the developed software (for a console application - description of startup keys, examples of commands with selected keys);
-## examples of results obtained using software (text, graphs, tables, etc.);
-### Минимальные требования:
 python 3.6, 16Gb RAM
+### instructions for launching the developed software:
+'''
+conda activate env
+jupyter notebook
+'''
+### examples of results obtained using software
+you can see in network_analysis/Network_analysis.ipynb

 # Analysis of the relationship of signs and tissues / cell types
 ## a brief description of the methods used